technicalanxiety/technicalanxiety/src/content/posts/what-architects-actually-do-pt3.md

 ---
-title:  "What Architects Actually Do - Part 3"
+title:  "What Architects Actually Do - Part 3: Credibility"
 date: 2025-12-25
 image:  architects-pt3.jpg
 tags:   [Leadership, Architecture]
 series: "What Architects Actually Do"
-series_order: 3
+series_part: 3
 description: "How to maintain credibility with practitioners who know more than you in their domains."
 ---
 Here's the uncomfortable truth about being an architect: you will never be the smartest technical person in the room.